 It’s that time of year again in Louisville—when the big hats and big bucks come out to play at Churchill Downs for the annual Kentucky Derby horse-racing event.
 There will be drama, there will be betting, and you can rest assured there will be bourbon, but whether you’re there to witness “the Most Exciting Two Minutes in Sports” or just to soak up the hoopla around the ongoing Derby Festival, there’s one thing you don’t have to gamble with: delicious local food.

-From the city’s signature hot brown and a hip country-ham “bar” to Mind of a Chef star Edward Lee’s three excellent restaurants—not to mention the requisite drive out in the country to taste bourbon at its source—you’ll certainly have more culinary options here than you’ll have time.
+From the city’s signature hot brown and a hip country-ham “bar” to Top Chef contestant Edward Lee’s excellent restaurant—not to mention the requisite drive out in the country to taste bourbon at its source—you’ll certainly have more culinary options here than you’ll have time.
 Here’s what to eat and drink in Louisville now.

-You’ll want to be hungry (or hungover) for this one: The Louisville icon known as the hot brown is an open-faced sandwich of tender turkey, crispy bacon, and tomato, covered in cheesy Mornay sauce and broiled until the bread is toasty and the cheese bubbly.
-It’s easy to find all over town, but the famed Brown Hotel invented this dish back in 1926 and still serves a terrific version of it, dusted in paprika and topped with shredded Parmesan.
+You’ll want to be hungry (or hungover) for this one: This Louisville icon is an open-faced sandwich of tender turkey, crispy bacon, and tomato, covered in cheesy Mornay sauce and broiled until the bread is toasty and the cheese bubbly.
+It’s easy to find all over town, but the famed Brown Hotel (335 W. Broadway), invented this dish back in 1926 and still serves a terrific version of it, dusted in paprika and topped with shredded Parmesan.
+If you haven’t tried it, you must: It’s the No. 1 food Louisville is known for.

 This spicy stew combines chunks of various meats and veggies together into comfort-food heaven.
 Whereas traditionally the dish was made with whatever Kentucky’s hunters could get their hands on—venison, squirrel, raccoon, etc.—nowadays beef, chicken, and pork are more commonly used.
-Burgoo is another Churchill Downs tradition, but you can certainly find it elsewhere around town, particularly in Louisville’s barbecue restaurants, like the casual, family-friendly Mark’s Feed Store (takeout is pictured).
+Burgoo is another Churchill Downs tradition, but you can certainly find it elsewhere around town, particularly in Louisville’s barbecue restaurants, like the casual, family-friendly Mark’s Feed Store (takeout is pictured; multiple locations including 11422 Shelbyville Rd).

 Ever hear of Kentucky Fried Chicken?
 KFC is headquartered in Louisville, but we’re not suggesting you hit up the nearest franchise.
 You could drive out to Shelbyville (40 minutes) and try the touted fried chicken, complete with 11 herbs and spices, at Claudia Sanders Dinner House—that’s the restaurant established by the Colonel and his wife back in 1968—or you could do this: Swing by the drive-through at Indi’s Fast Food Restaurant, a local chain; spend a few bucks on some spicy hot chicken; and prepare to be blown away by the crisp, perfectly fried, perfectly spiced tender chicken (served with wedges, pictured).
 Trust us.

-The place to try this delicious local sweet is nearly century-old Muth’s Candy, a step-back-in-time kind of place in the midst of the revitalized NuLu district on East Market Street, home to the previously mentioned Garage Bar, fabulous coffee shop Please & Thank You, popular Yucatecan restaurant Mayan Café, and cocktail standout Rye.
+The place to try this delicious local sweet is nearly century-old Muth’s Candy (630 E. Market St.), a step-back-in-time kind of place in the midst of the revitalized NuLu district on East Market Street, home to the previously mentioned Garage Bar, fabulous coffee shop Please & Thank You, popular Yucatecan restaurant Mayan Café, and more.
 Bourbon balls are little chocolate-dipped balls with soft, sugary centers of bourbon-soaked pecans; they’re made with real bourbon (Very Old Barton, in this case) that is not cooked off.
 Which is to say you’d better like the taste of bourbon in your chocolate.
 Have you noticed a theme here yet?

 This dish isn’t specific to Kentucky, but it is a Southern thing—and you can’t really beat the atmosphere or price.
-Just across the street from Churchill Downs is a 1922-established drugstore-cum-diner called Wagner’s Pharmacy, historically the place to rub elbows with jockeys, trainers, and the various celebrities who come out for the Derby (yes, you should expect a table wait this time of year).
-It’s just a little greasy spoon serving a basic breakfast and lunch menu till 1pm or 2pm daily, but our money’s on the generously sized pimento cheese sandwich, which will fill your belly for an afternoon of revelry for $4.49.
+Just across the street from Churchill Downs is a 1922-established drugstore-cum-diner called Wagner’s Pharmacy (3113 S. 4th St.), historically the place to rub elbows with jockeys, trainers, and the various celebrities who come out for the Derby (you should expect a table wait this time of year).
+It’s just a little greasy spoon serving a basic breakfast and lunch menu till 1pm or 2pm daily, but our money’s on the generously sized pimiento cheese sandwich, which will fill your belly for an afternoon of revelry for a $5.99.